 The main purpose of the Maryland Forest Conservation Act (Natural Resources Article Section 5-1601 through 5-1613) is to minimize the loss of Maryland’s forest resources during land development by making the identification and protection of forests and other sensitive areas an integral part of the site planning process.
 Identification of priority areas prior to development makes their retention possible.
 Of primary interest are areas adjacent to streams or wetlands, those on steep or erodible soils, or those within or adjacent to large contiguous blocks of forest or wildlife corridors.
 The Forest Conservation Act is administered by the Maryland Department of Natural Resources Forest Service.
 The requirements are implemented on a local level by counties and incorporated cities and towns.

 The Maryland Forest Conservation Act and Section 8-3 of the Calvert County Zoning Ordinance (Forest Conservation Requirements) apply to any person, corporation, unit of County government or public utility that applies for a subdivision, site plan, project plan, grading permit, sediment control or vegetation removal approval on units of land (or areas) 40,000 square feet or greater.
 There are several types of development projects that may be exempt from meeting the requirements for forest conservation.
 A Pre-Application Review and Exemption Request Form (PDF) is required to be submitted for review of exemptions.

-Along with a site plan, subdivision, building permit or grading permit application that does not meet one of the exemptions, a Forest Stand Delineation (FSD), a Forest Conservation Plan (FCP), and a Forest Conservation Worksheet (FCW) shall be submitted to the Department of Planning & Zoning for review and approval.
-(See below for links to these forms .)
+Along with a site plan, subdivision, building permit or grading permit application that does not fully meet one of the exemptions, a Forest Stand Delineation (FSD), a Forest Conservation Plan (FCP), and a Forest Conservation Worksheet (FCW) shall be submitted to the Department of Planning & Zoning for review and approval.
+(See below for links submittal requirements.)
 FSDs and FCPs must be prepared by a Maryland licensed forester, Maryland licensed landscape architect, or other qualified professional who has received certification from the Maryland Department of Natural Resources to perform these activities.